Go to the main content Skift sprog til dansk

 Winter break for super kids

 At Royal Danish Library, we believe that all children have superpowers.
 That's why we're helping you during the winter break to find your talents – big and small.
-Maybe you're good at gymnastics, math or drawing?
+Maybe you're good at gymnastics, maths or drawing?
 Or maybe you're a really good friend?
 Everyone is good at something, you just have to find out what.

 Come and join us for a holiday filled with imagination, creativity and exploration of your own abilities.